 Explore the lavishly decorated Cathedral of León and notice its beautiful stained glass windows.
 The impressive building, constructed in the 13th and 14th centuries, is in my mind the finest example of early Gothic architecture in Spain.

 Marvel at the beautiful frescoes of the Royal Collegiate of St Isidoro, also known as the Sistine Chapel of Romanesque art.
 It is considered among the most important Romanesque monuments in Spain.

 51. Casa de Botines

 Learn about Antonio Gaudí and another one of his earliest works at Casa Botines Museum – A Neo-Gothic Palace and one of only three works completed by Gaudí outside of Catalonia.
 Its angular towers give it the appearance of a medieval fairytale castle with a few surprising modernist twists.

 52. Castilla y León Museum of Contemporary Art

-Immerse yourself in art and culture at Castilla y León Museum of Contemporary Art (MUSAC) which feature five galleries.
-The colorful “cuboid” building itsels is maybe the most impressive piece.
+Immerse yourself in art and culture at Castilla y León Museum of Contemporary Art (MUSAC) which features five galleries.
+The colorful “cuboid” building itself is maybe the most impressive piece.

 Experience Salamanca like a local on this private guided tour.
 And don’t forget to find the “frog on a skull” carving at Salamanca University, considered to be one of the most beautiful universities in the world.